 There are so many conflicting opinions out there for how to get jacked.
-A classic example is clean eating vs If It Fits your Macros (IIFYM).
-People from the clean eating camp debate that it is completely illogical to think that you can sit around eating junk all day and make optimal progress, while people in the IIFYM camp think that it is illogical to sit down to 5 meals a day of chicken, brown rice and broccoli, when there is no need to be that restrictive.
+A classic example is clean eating vs If It Fits Your Macros (IIFYM).
+People from the clean eating camp debate that it is completely illogical to think that you can sit around eating junk all day and make optimal progress, while people in the IIFYM camp think that it is illogical to sit down to 5 meals a day of chicken, brown rice and broccoli when there is no need to be that restrictive.

 1) Calories in vs Calories Out

-If you are not eating enough calories you will not grow.
-It is as simple as that.
-Calories are what control what we weigh.
-If you are gaining weight, by definition, you are in a calorie surplus.
-If you are losing weight, you are in a calorie deficit.
+Calories have the biggest influence over what we weigh.
+If you are gaining weight consistently, by definition, you are in a calorie surplus.
+If you are losing weight consistently, you are in a calorie deficit.
 It doesn’t matter whether the surplus is created by eating more or doing less exercise, all that matters in terms of weight gain is whether you are in a surplus.

 If you have been training for a while, bulking to gain muscle and then cutting to lose fat is the way to go.
 Losing fat while gaining muscle may be possible for some, but it is not even close to being the most efficient way to get results.

-As a practical example of how the average person might implement this: If you maintain your weight on 2000kcal per day (assuming you do the same amount of exercise per day – if you have rest days, drop the calories accordingly to keep the surplus consistent), start eating 2500kcal per day.
+As a practical example of how the average person might implement this: If you maintain your weight on 2000kcal per day (assuming you do the same amount of exercise per day – if you have rest days, it could be worth dropping the calories accordingly to keep the surplus consistent), a beginner could start by eating 2500kcal per day.

-Imagine another person who doesn’t do any exercise.
+Imagine a person who doesn’t do any exercise.
 If they maintain their weight on 2000kcal, start lifting weights 5 days a week and continue eating 2000kcal, what will happen?